ariealdiansyah/movie_festival/README.md

-# movie
+# Movie Festival System

-This template should help get you started developing with Vue 3 in Vite.
+A movie festival system built with Vue 3 in Vite using the Composition API, Pinia for state management, and Tailwind CSS for styling.
+The system enables admins to upload, edit, and view movie data, while authenticated users can vote for movies and track viewership.

 ## Recommended IDE Setup